-User research, or UX research, is an important (if non-negotiable) part of User Experience Design.
+User research, or UX research, is an absolutely vital part of the user experience design process.

 Typically done at the start of a project—but also extremely valuable throughout—it encompasses different types of research methodology to gather both qualitative and quantitative data in relation to your product or service.

-Qualitative data is descriptive data and looks more at how people think and feel.
-It helps to find your users opinions, problems, reasons and motivations.
+Qualitative data is descriptive data which looks more at how people think and feel.
+It helps to find your users’ opinions, problems, reasons, and motivations.

-User research rarely relies on just one form of data collection and often uses both qualitative and quantitative research methods together to form a bigger picture.
-The data can be applied to an existing product to gain insight to help improve the product experiences or applied to an entirely new product or service, providing a baseline for UX, design and development.
+User research rarely relies on just one form of data collection, and often uses both qualitative and quantitative research methods together to form a bigger picture.
+The data can be applied to an existing product to gain insight to help improve the product experiences, or it can be applied to an entirely new product or service, providing a baseline for UX, design and development.
 For a detailed description of UX research, watch the video below, hosted by our Head of Design Jeff and Mentor Team Lead Anne.

-From the data gathered during your user research phase, you should be able to understand (in the context of your product or service):
+From the data gathered during your user research phase, you should be able to understand the following areas within the context of your product or service:

 - Who your users are